Proton Pump Inhibitors (PPIs)

 NSAIDs and COXIBs

-This information was written in November 2017, with expert advice from:
+This information was last updated in June 2024 with expert review and advice by:

 Assistant Professor, School of Pharmacy, Memorial University of Newfoundland